yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384

-These cipher suites are supported only in TLS 1.2 and not in earlier protocol versions, because they are authenticated encryption (AEAD) algorithms {{?RFC5116}}.
+As these are authenticated encryption (AEAD) algorithms {{?RFC5116}}, these cipher suites are supported only in TLS 1.2 and not in earlier protocol versions.

 Typically, in order to prefer these suites, the order of suites needs to be explicitly configured in server software.
 (See {{BETTERCRYPTO}} for helpful deployment guidelines, but note that its recommendations differ from the current document in some details.)
 It would be ideal if server software implementations were to prefer these suites by default.

 Some devices have hardware support for AES-CCM but not AES-GCM, so they are unable to follow the foregoing recommendations regarding cipher suites.
-There are even devices that do not support public key cryptography at all, but they are out of scope entirely.
+There are even devices that do not support public key cryptography at all, but these are out of scope entirely.

 When using ECDSA signatures for authentication of TLS peers, it is RECOMMENDED that implementations use the NIST curve P-256.
 In addition, to avoid predictable or repeated nonces (that would allow revealing the long term signing key), it is RECOMMENDED that implementations implement "deterministic ECDSA" as specified in {{!RFC6979}} and in line with the recommendations in {{RFC8446}}.